KristianColville1/my-profit/README.md

 ## User Experience
 ### Target Audience

-- Any user who needs to use a business utility tool
+- Any user who needs to use a software utility tool to analyze some form data
-- Users who are self-employed or freelancing and need to send large volumes of emails
+- Users who are self-employed or freelancing or run small businesses
-- Small to medium sized businesses that need to use payroll software
+- Users who may need to manage and update inventories of some form like employees/customers/products
-- Self starters who would like to set up a business model and structure for a new venture
+- People starting new ventures in need to managing their new companies

 ### User Requirements and Expectations